Welcome to our Reception Curriculum page.

-All children in reception have a key person, either Miss Mitchell or Miss Brennan.
+All children in Reception have a key person, either Mrs Hunter or Miss Brennan.

 The key person will help ensure that every child’s learning and care is tailored to meet their individual needs.
 The key person will engage and support parents and/or carers in guiding their child’s development at home.
 They will also help families engage with more specialist support if appropriate.

 "Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up."

 Children Learning with English as an Additional Language

 For children whose home language is not English, there are opportunities to develop and use their home language in play and learning, supporting their language development at home.
 There are also opportunities to learn and reach a good standard in English language during the EYFS, ensuring children are ready to benefit from the opportunities available to them when they begin year 1.